yuexiabaiyi/Pacman/README.md

 **How to Run:**
  1. Click "Start Game" button.
- 2. Click "Add Pacman" button.
+ 2. Click "Add PacMen" button.

 You can add as many pacman as you want o make them bounce back and forth on the screen.